top of page

 1. Understand how people access news and journalism today

-2. Identify the many different forms of news and journalism that
+2. Identify the many different forms of news and journalism that consumers use

-3. Appreciate the professional journalistic practices involved in
+3. Appreciate the professional journalistic practices involved in reporting news about war, crime, and conflict

 4. Consider how framing shapes news coverage and current events in certain predictable ways to make information more salient to audiences